redding/cap-util/README.md

 A set of utilities for writing cap tasks.
 Use these to help extract business logic from your tasks and test them.

-## Installation

-Add this line to your application's Gemfile:

-    gem 'cap-util'

-And then execute:

-    $ bundle

-Or install it yourself as:

-    $ gem install cap-util

 ## The Mixin

 The main `CapUtil` mixin can be used to make any class a cap utility.
 All the cap util requires is that your class define a `cap` method that returns an instance of a cap invocations.
+The mixin provides a default `attr_accessor :cap` for you; set an `@cap` instance variable to use it or override it with a custom `def cap` method.

 ```ruby
 # in some_great_util.rb